josegcmoraes/moveit-next/README.md

 motivated to complete them.

 ### Languages used
-Next.js, React.js, JavaScript, Css, Html
+* Next.js, React.js, JavaScript, Css, Html
+* Deploy with Versel

 ### How to run the project
 * First, clone or download this project